Workers' control: United States

-Workers' control was practiced in Seattle in 1919, as workers organized milk deliveries, cafeterias, firefighting and laundry.
+Workers' control was practiced in Seattle in 1919, as workers organized milk deliveries, cafeterias, firefighting and laundry before being suppressed by the government.
 From 1968 to 1972, General Electric experimented with workers' control in River Works, Massachusetts to great success.

 Yugoslavia

 In Yugoslavia, there was a limited degree of workers' control of industry which was encoded into law in 1950.
 This occurred due to the Tito-Stalin Split and inspiration from the Paris Commune.
 However, the poorly designed, top-down nature of the workers' councils led to corruption, cynicism and inefficiencies until they were destroyed in the Yugoslav Wars.